pneumatic01/card-game/README.md

 # card-game
-card game coursework made in c++ for university
+card game coursework made in c++ for university in year 2